Broadoak Primary School

 Assessment in Key Stage One and Key Stage Two

-Alongside the Broadoak Backpacks, we use Rising Stars Optional tests and Focus Tests to support teacher judgements on an ongoing basis throughout the year.
+Alongside the Broadoak Backpacks and regular formative assessments, we also use NFER assessments to support teacher judgements on an ongoing basis throughout the year.
 Children also complete statutory assessments as follows:

 Phonic Screening Check - Year One